 Students are charged tuition on a per-unit basis, and the current rate of tuition for the 2019-2020 academic year is $1,928 per credit.
 Total tuition costs will vary depending on a student’s program track.
-Please keep in mind that tuition rates are re-evaluated each year.

 Students can expect to spend up to $3,000 for books, supplies, Internet connectivity and expenses related to the credentialing process.